Skip to main content

 • Pets are often surrendered to a shelter because a pet’s guardian is unaware of other options or resources:

-• San Diego Humane Society offers a variety of programs to support pet guardians facing financial hardship, including a pet food pantryfunding for veterinary care and a behavior and training helpline.
+• San Diego Humane Society offers a variety of programs to support pet guardians facing financial hardship, including a pet food pantry, reduced cost veterinary clinic and a behavior and training helpline.
 Call 619-299-7012 for additional support.

 • If your primary concern is a no pets policy, you may want to explore requesting a reasonable accommodation for your pet.
 According to the CDC, one in four Americans lives with a disability.
 See the assistance animals section above to determine if your pet meets the criteria for an emotional support or service animal.